j4rv/yasup/README.md

 - **FrontPush**: pushes an element to the start of the slice
 - **FrontPop**: pops an element from the start of the slice
 - An **Equals** function for comparing slices
-- **Shuffle** functions: One that uses math/rand and another one that uses crypto/rand
+- **Shuffle** functions: One that uses math/rand and one that uses crypto/rand

 ### Example code